 With a thriving tourism and hospitality industry, there’s no shortage of jobs in hotels, tour guiding, etc. Charleston also has strong industries in the military, the medical field, and shipping surrounding its well-placed ports.

-As of recent years, there’s also a growing tech presence.
+In recent years, there’s also been a growing tech presence.
 Companies like Boeing, Bosch, and Volvo have supported numerous jobs in the Charleston area.
 Starting in 2021, Boeing concentrated its 787 Dreamliner production in South Carolina.
 Now, even more, jobs will come with this change.

 For education opportunities, you can find the College of Charleston in the heart of historic Charleston.
 With its beautiful campus in the city’s heart, the college offers an amazing higher education experience in a lively city!